microbecode/noirhack/README.md

 Since the circuit is rather small, proving times are not an issue.
 It requires just a few seconds to generate a proof - in the backend.

 Unfortunately, we could not get the real circuit to work through the frontend.
 Generating a Cairo verifier for it resulted in too big a contract - Starknet has a limit of 81290 felts and we were unable to optimize the circuit any further, to get under the limit.
 Therefore, the website uses a dummy circuit.
+Check the circuit folder's [README](/circuit/README.md) for more details.

 ## Installation